-By Danielle Nicholson.
-Last Updated 20th September 2023.
-Have you suffered from food poisoning due to the negligence of a third party?
+By Stephen Kane.
+Last Updated 2nd February 2024.
+Have you suffered food poisoning due to the negligence of a third party?
 And can you prove that the food poisoning had a detrimental effect on your life, possibly for the long-term?
 If the answer to each of these questions is “yes”, then this guide is just for you.
 We’re covering important aspects of filing a compensation claim due to a victim suffering from food poisoning.
 Along the way, we handle a sample case study with one such victim receiving a settlement of £14,500.

 Now, you can browse each of the sections by using the list of headings below.
 But you can also speak to our friendly team at any time.
-And this could put you into contact with our panel of personal injury solicitors, as they could handle your case.
+They may put you into contact with our panel of personal injury solicitors if you have a valid claim to make.
+Our advisors could also discuss how much compensation you may be able to claim when making a No Win No Fee food poisoning claim.
 To get in touch, you can call 0161 696 9685, complete the contact form or leave us a message via our Live Chat.

 Choose A Section

-- Am I Eligible To Make A Claim For Food Poisoning Compensation?
+- Am I Eligible To Claim A Compensation Payout For Food Poisoning?

 - Food Poisoning Compensation – Time Limits